Skip to main content

 Customers are used to receiving business communications over multiple channels, making it hard to track business communications and sometimes adding necessary friction.

-Businesses also run into the risk of spamming their user through multiple channels.
-Hopefully, your customer has subscribed to their methods of choice.
-Still, customer communications are most valuable when they add value – not only to your business but to the customer’s experience.
+Businesses also risk spamming their users through multiple channels.
+Hopefully, your customer has subscribed to their method of choice.
+Still, customer communications are most valuable when they add value to your business and the customer’s experience.

 An omnichannel, or multi-channel, strategy is the norm for modern businesses that understand customers are everywhere.
 Omnichannel communication establishes the importance of customer communication — across sales, marketing promotions, transactions, support, and other stages in the customer journey — so every touchpoint feels personal, easy, and connected.